White young man in plaid at desk writing notes in notebook

 Related: 5 Simple Ways You Can Make Studying More Fun

 No matter your individual style, the most important thing in note-taking is consistency.
-Using some of these techniques might help build your own personal style, but no method will be perfect until you’ve worked with it for a while.
+Using some of these techniques might help build your own personal academic style, but no method will be perfect until you’ve worked with it for a while.
 So pick something and stick with it!

 For more studying and homework advice for high school and college students, check out the articles in our Majors and Academics section.